Close Menu

 Week four, the job wraps up.
 You invoice the client on 14-day terms.
 However, the client sits on it.
 Their bank takes a few days.
 Their accountant processes it when they get around to it.
 Realistically, payment lands in week seven or eight.

 By that point, your trade account is overdue.
 Your staff have been paid three times.
 Your next job’s materials need ordering.
 So you put it on a credit card, dip into personal savings, or simply delay paying your own suppliers.
-As a result, the cycle repeats and compounds.
+The cycle repeats and compounds.

-This is not hypothetical.
 A Federal Reserve survey found 51 percent of US small firms cite uneven cash flows as a financial challenge.
 In Australia, 27 percent of small business owners went without a salary in the past year just to keep the doors open.
+The construction cash flow gap does not care how good your reviews are or how full your pipeline looks.

 Here is what frustrates me.
 Fintech venture capital hit $51.8 billion in 2025.
 Of that, 75.8 percent went to enterprise solutions.
 Enterprise.
-Certainly not the plumber floating $300,000 in receivables on a $1.5 million turnover.
-Or the steel distributor waiting 120 days for a government contractor to pay.
-And definitely not the swim school chasing failed direct debits every term.
+Not the plumber floating $300,000 in receivables on a $1.5 million turnover.
+Not the steel distributor waiting 120 days for a government contractor to pay.
+And not the swim school chasing failed direct debits every term.

 The global SME finance gap sits at $5.7 trillion according to the World Bank.
 That is not a rounding error.
 It is a market larger than most countries’ GDP.
 Yet three quarters of fintech investment flows to serving companies that already have treasury departments and CFOs.